weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 <!-- Deploy: Continuous Delivery with Weave Flux -->
 In Part 2 of 4 of the <a href="/guides/">Weave Cloud guides series</a> you will learn how to achieve fast iteration and continuous delivery with Weave Cloud and Weave Flux, and how automatic app deployment is possible by connecting the output of your continuous integration system into a container orchestrator.

+As a developer on a DevOps team, you will make a code change to the company microservices-based app, the Sock Shop, push the change to version control, and then automatically deploy the new image to a Kubernetes Cluster.
+This example uses [Travis CI](https://travis-ci.org/) for Continuous Integration and Quay for the container registry, but Weave Flux is flexible and it works with all of your favourite tools, such as Jenkins, Docker Registry and Gitlab.

+###How Weave Flux Works

-With Weave Flux every developer on your team makes app changes and deploys it to a Kubernetes cluster in the cloud with a simple `git push`.
-Because Flux maintains a best practices approach by version controlling the cluster configuration files (Kubernetes manifests) as you go along, and by automatically modifying them to include all pushed Docker image versions, code changes can be made more rapidly and are also less error-prone.
+With Weave Flux every developer on your team makes app changes and deploys it to a Kubernetes cluster with a simple `git push`.
+Flux maintains a best practices approach by version controlling the cluster configuration files (Kubernetes manifests), and by modifying these to include all pushed Docker image versions.
+This allows DevOps teams to make rapid and less error-prone code changes.

 Flux does this by: